ServicePilot AI

 Example:

 An anomaly is generated when a host named VMHost1 becomes unavailable.
 Shortly thereafter, the virtual machines VM1 and VM2 also go into an error state.
 Since these resources are linked and the errors occur within the same time frame, they are grouped into a single issue.
+This grouping makes it easy to quickly understand that the likely cause is the loss of the host, rather than three independent incidents.

 The anomalies appear on the dedicated page under MONITOR > Status > Problems.